 Messrs.
-Beffa-Negrini, Murrer, Baxter, and Baute each receive a \$15,000 annual retainer and fees of \$1,000 for each Board meeting attended and \$500 for each Board committee meeting attended on a day other than the day of the Board meeting, as well as reimbursement for all reasonable expenses incurred in attending Board and committee meetings.
-Mr. Barone is being nominated for election as a director at the Annual Meeting and therefore did not receive any compensation as a director, whether in cash or otherwise, in 2001.
+Beffa-Negrini, Baxter, Baute, Barone, and Hall each receive a \$1,250 monthly retainer and fees of \$1,000 for each Board and committee meeting attended, unless the committee meeting was attended on a day of the Board meeting, in which case they receive \$500 for each committee meeting attended.
+In addition, the Board members receive reimbursement for all reasonable expenses incurred in attending Board and committee meetings.